How are moulded plastics used in the medical sector?

 Is demand for medical plastic parts rising?

-Demand for medical plastic parts has risen considerably in recent years.
-This is partly due to advances in medical care requiring new and more innovative plastic components.
-It is also as a result of people living longer and expecting a better quality of life.
-So they want better access to high quality, hygienic moulded plastics in medical to make devices to help them live life to the full.
+The demand for medical plastic parts has increased dramatically in the past decade.
+One reason is because of advancements in medical care that requiresnew and more innovative plastic components.
+Another reason is because of the demographical shifts in population.
+As people are living longer than before, and want to enjoy a better quality of life, they expect better access to higher quality, more hygenic moulded plastics to help medical professional devise devices to help them keep living.

 The recent COVID-19 pandemic has also increased global demand for PPE.
 This is made from moulded plastics and often needs to be a very precise shape and size.
 For instance, plastic moulding processes can turn out closely fitting face shields, plastic screens, specialist signage and hand sanitiser bottles in large quantities.
 Packaging for these kinds of items has increased as well, so there is greater demand for this application as well.